acoppes/acoppes/site/_drafts/tdd-games.markdown

 # Conclusions

 * Yes, I am validating by senses/eye some cases, not by values, for example, watching the character jumps.
-It can be imrpoved
+It can be improved
 * How long do my tests live considering the design of the game could change a lot, for example I could change to not want double jump.
 * The important part is validating small stuff in isolation by making the proper context and work with that.
 * This doesn't replace playing the game and/or testing the feature/content in the proper levels, but it helps a lot on working that in isolation, replicating bugs, etc, to improve the value when playing the game.